sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

     > Make sure your **Desktop Agent** is in **Background (Unattended)** mode.

-    If the execution was successful, the chatbot will give the following output:
+    If the execution is successful, the chatbot displays the following output:

     !![Success Execution - CHAT](step8-3.png)

-    Otherwise, if the execution fails, the chatbot will provide the error details as shown below:
+    Otherwise, if the execution fails, the chatbot displays the following error details:

     !![Failed Execution - CHAT](step8-4.png)

 7. Check the automation job status in **Cloud Factory** > **Monitoring** > **Jobs**.
 Look out for your job and click on it to view details.
-This step will be helpful to know the error details if the integration fails.
+This step is helpful to know about the error details of a failed integration.

-[VALIDATE_6]
+[VALIDATE_1]
 [ACCORDION-END]
 ---